Library Technology Guides

 WorldCat Discovery

-OCLC added 46 new content collections from 11 content providers to the WorldCat Discovery central index to ensure discovery of their content.
-OCLC has agreements with 422 publishers and information providers to include metadata for 3,156 collections.
+OCLC added 30 new content collections from seven content providers to the WorldCat Discovery central index.
+At the end of 2025, OCLC had agreements with 433 publishers and information providers to include metadata for 3,413 collections of books, ebooks, journals, databases, and other materials from these global publishers to the central index, representing more than 5.1 billion records.

 Choreo Insights